 |No. of staff less than||50||50|

 Your company must engage a Registered Auditor to audit your company accounts.
 Especially, if your sales and business assets are worth more than the audit exemption threshold.

-Also, take note that your company shareholders whom hold more than ten percent of your issued share capital could request your company accounts to be audited, in this situation your audit exemption entitlement is waived.
+Also, take note that your company shareholders who hold more than ten per cent of your issued share capital could request your company accounts to be audited, in this situation your audit exemption entitlement is waived.

 Concurrently, company registered as a public limited company (PLC) must file audited account even if your PLC is dormant.
 If you would like to submit unaudited dormant account then you must first re-register your company from a PLC to a private limited company.

 Businesses do not qualify for audit exemption

 Limited company with the following principal business activities are not qualify for audit exemption by defaults.
 In other words, your company must submit audited company accounts with Companies House.

 - A company is parent or a subsidiary a group, with the group turnover exceed the audit threshold.

 - An authorised insurance company or carrying out insurance market activity.